Alfred Krupa: Resume

-In 1945 Alfred Krupa enrolled the Academy of Fine Arts in Zagreb (University of Zagreb) in order to formally defend and verify his academic level obtained at the academy in Krakow in 1937.
+In 1945 Alfred Krupa enrolled the Academy of Fine Arts in Zagreb (University of Zagreb) in order to formally defend and verify his academic level obtained at the academy in Kraków in 1937.
 He has successfully passed all examination requirements in the same year.

 In 1979 he inspired and cofounded the Watercolor Biennale of Yugoslavia (BAJ), at the time very respected juried exhibition.

 Comment

 Some comments that Krupa was the first man who painted a classical oil on paper.
 In the summer of 1950 at Vrbnik, he hand-made a dive mask from truck tires and glass, a tube for breathing underwater, and tied himself and a painting stand to the sea bottom.
 Those works were exhibited in Zagreb in 1951, but have subsequently been lost.
 For that, his critics attacked him for being ‘too bizarre’ (ref.
 Interesting Engineering (website).